elastic/connectors/docs/reference/google_drive.md

 ## Configuring the Google Drive Connector:

-You need to configure the Google Drive connector before syncing the data.
-Fot this you need to create a [service account](https://cloud.google.com/iam/docs/service-account-overview) with appropriate access to Google Drive API.
+You need to configure the Google Drive connector before syncing any data.
+For this you need to create a [service account](https://cloud.google.com/iam/docs/service-account-overview) with appropriate access to Google Drive API.

 To get started, log into [Google Cloud Platform](cloud.google.com) and go to the `Console`.